Death of senior doctor rings alarm bells in pandemic-struck Indonesia

 JAKARTA (Reuters) - Dr Sardjono Utomo, a senior Indonesian doctor, admitted himself to his local hospital in East Java late Tuesday afternoon.

-In just over 24 hours, as his fellow doctors phoned hospital after hospital in search of a ventilator in Surabaya – Indonesia’s second-largest city and a few hours’ drive away – the doctor and his wife, Sri Martini, would both be dead.
+In just over 24 hours, as his fellow medics phoned hospital after hospital in search of a ventilator in Surabaya – Indonesia’s second-largest city and a few hours’ drive away – the doctor and his wife, Sri Martini, would both be dead from COVID-19.

-The death of Dr Sardjono and his wife from COVID-19 has raised alarm bells in the world’s fourth-most populated nation, where the pandemic has steadily gone from bad to worse and is now putting significant strain on the country’s poorly equipped health system.
+Their deaths have raised alarm bells in the world’s fourth-most populated nation, where the steadily worsening pandemic is putting significant strain on a poorly equipped health system.

-In the past 10 days Indonesia has posted four daily record high numbers, the highest was Dec.
-3 with 8,369 new cases, while local news has runs headlines of more regional hospitals reaching full capacity.
+In the past 10 days, Indonesia has posted four daily record high numbers, the highest was Dec.
+3 with 8,369 new cases, while local news has run headlines of more regional hospitals reaching full capacity.

 “It seems like the current overcapacity situation is the worst it has been throughout the COVID-19 pandemic in Indonesia,” Halik Malik, spokesman for the Indonesian Medical Association, told Reuters.

-Public health experts say Indonesia has struggled since March to get the pandemic under control, now with 557,877 cases and 17,355 confirmed deaths – plus another nearly 70,000 suspected cases – it has by far the highest caseload and death toll in Southeast Asia, and the data shows the situation is intensifying.
+Public health experts say Indonesia has struggled since March to get the pandemic under control, now with 563,680 cases and 17,479 confirmed deaths – plus another nearly 70,000 suspected cases – it has by far the highest caseload and death toll in Southeast Asia, and the data shows the crisis is intensifying.

-In Pamekasan, a modest district on Madura island bordered by the Java Sea, where Dr Sardjono worked for years as a hospital director, there is not one ventilator in town.
+In Pamekasan, a modest district on Madura island bordered by the Java Sea where Dr Sardjono worked for years as a hospital director, there is not a single ventilator.

-But when the 67-year-old radiologist arrived at Pamekasan’s Mohammad Noer Hospital he desperately needed one.
+So when the 67-year-old radiologist arrived at Pamekasan’s Mohammad Noer Hospital in desperate need of one he was out of luck.

 “Everywhere was full.
 And everything is full here in Pamekasan,” said Dr Syaiful Hidayat, a pulmonologist who treated Dr Sardjono.
 “Now it is peaking.”